Repsol to present new green "transition" framework to investors

-Spanish oil and gas firm Repsol (REP.MC) has hired banks to present a new transition financing framework to investors that will allow the company to issue sustainability-linked bonds, according to a lead manager on Monday.
+LONDON (Reuters) -Spanish oil and gas firm Repsol has hired banks to present a new transition financing framework to investors that will allow the company to issue sustainability-linked bonds, according to a lead manager on Monday.

 HSBC and Natixis have been appointed to help the Spanish firm present the new framework to investors from June 21-23, the lead manager said in a message to investors seen by Reuters.